Mallku2/lua-gc-redex-model/README.md

 This is the mechanization of the semantics presented in "Understanding Lua’s Garbage Collection - Towards a Formalized Static Analyzer".

-1. Installation of DrRacket
+1. **Installation of DrRacket**

 To install Racket's IDE DrRacket, simply download the installer that corresponds to your system from https://racket-lang.org/download/.
 The present version of the mechanization has been tested on several versions of DrRacket, up to 7.2.

-2. Structure of the mechanization
+2. **Structure of the mechanization**

 The modules' distribution mimics the structure of the semantics presented on the accompanying paper.
 Its main components are:
-* grammar.rkt: grammar of the language, together with the definition of evaluation contexts.
+* **grammar.rkt**: grammar of the language, together with the definition of evaluation contexts.
-* executionEnvironment.rkt: where bindings to the services available to every program are defined.
+* **executionEnvironment.rkt**: where bindings to the services available to every program are defined.
 The execution environment itself is defined as an evaluation context.
-* interpreter.rkt: simple module that provides 3 procedures, execute, luagctrace and luatrace, that executes a given Lua program or call the stepper to show the execution under the semantics with or without garbage collection, respectively.
+* **interpreter.rkt**: simple module that provides 3 procedures, execute, luagctrace and luatrace, that executes a given Lua program or call the stepper to show the execution under the semantics with or without garbage collection, respectively.
 As an example, to run the Lua program `print("hello, world!")`, type:

 ```racket
 (execute "print(\"hello, world!\")" (list "print"))